bioboot/bimm143_F20/schedule.md

 <br>

-## Week 4: (**Project:**) Find a Gene Assignment Part 1
+## (**Project:**) Find a Gene Assignment Part 1
 The [**find-a-gene project**]({{ site.baseurl }}/class-material/Find_A_Gene_Project.pdf){:.no-push-state} is a required assignment for BIMM-143.
 The objective with this assignment is for you to demonstrate your grasp of database searching, sequence analysis, structure analysis and the R environment that we have covered to date in class.

 You may wish to consult the scoring rubric at the end of the above linked project description and the [**example report**]({{ site.baseurl }}/class-material/Find_A_Gene_Project_Example.pdf){:.no-push-state} for format and content guidance.

-Your responses to questions Q1-Q4 are due **Monday May 4th** (05/04/20) at 12pm San Diego time.
+Your responses to questions Q1-Q4 are due **Tuesday May 5th** (05/05/20) at 12pm San Diego time.

-The complete assignment, including responses to all questions, is **Friday June 5th** (06/05/20) at 12pm San Diego time.
+The complete assignment, including responses to all questions, is due **Friday June 5th** (06/05/20) at 12pm San Diego time.

 Late responses will not be accepted under any circumstances.

 ---